 Everything UK letting agents and landlords need to know about the biggest reform to the private rented sector in 30 years — including key dates, changes, penalties, and how to get compliant.

-The Renters' Rights Act 2024 is the most significant reform of the private rented sector in England in over 30 years.
-It received Royal Assent in January 2025 and is expected to come into force in May 2026, affecting all 2.9 million private landlords and 22,000 letting agents in England.
+The Renters' Rights Act 2025 is the most significant reform of the private rented sector in England in over 30 years.
+It received Royal Assent in January 2025 and took effect on 1 May 2026, affecting all 2.9 million private landlords and 22,000 letting agents in England.

 The Act fundamentally changes the relationship between landlords, letting agents, and tenants.
-It abolishes the no-fault eviction process (Section 21), introduces a new simplified tenancy structure, and creates a range of new rights for tenants — including the right to request a pet, the right to challenge rent increases, and stronger protections against discrimination.
+It has abolished the no-fault eviction process (Section 21), introduced a new simplified Assured Periodic Tenancy structure, and created a range of new rights for tenants — including the right to request a pet, the right to challenge rent increases via Form 4A, and stronger protections against discrimination.

 For letting agents and landlords, the Act creates significant new compliance obligations.
 Non-compliance can result in fines of up to £40,000 per breach, rent repayment orders, and in serious cases, banning orders from operating as a landlord or letting agent.